moku-io/protobuf_transpiler/README.md

 For example if you have a gem defining proto files with this structure:
 ```
  public
  ├── mod1
  │   └── sample1.proto
  ├── mod2
  │   └── sample2.proto
 ```
-you will get the follwing structure nested in `app/stubs`
+you will get the following structure nested in `app/stubs`:
 ```
 app/stubs
 ├── mod1